soulspace-org/overarch/doc/topics/views.md

 different kind of views.
 The kind of view defines the visual rendering of the elements and the kind of elements and relations that are shown.

+Overarch supports different types of views and renderings.
+For architecture and deployment models, C4 diagrams can be rendered.
+Use case models, state machine models and code models can be rendered as UML diagrams.
+Structure diagams can be used to show the hierarchical structure of organisations, systems or deployments.

+Overarch supports the description of all C4 core and supplementary diagrams as views.
+The core C4 views form a hierarchy of views.
+See [c4model.com](https://c4model.com) for the rationale and detailed information about the C4 model and diagrams.

+Overarch also supports conceptual views as part of the documentation of the system.
+Conceptual views can be used in early stages of the development project, when the requirements and the architecture are not yet fixed, to get an overview of the system to be designed.
+They can also be used to document the relevant concept ofthe domain of the system for discussion, onboarding and learning.
+Concepts should also be part of the glossary, as well as actors, systems and the applications and containers developed for the system.

+## Logical Data Model for the View Model Elements
+![View Model Elements](/doc/images/overarch/data-model/view-model-elements.svg)

+## View Content Specification
 In a specific view you can reference the model elements you want to include in this view.
 A Model element can be included in as many views as you want, but the element has to match the expected kinds of model elements to be shown.
 For example, a system landscape view renders person and system elements but no use cases or state machines, even if they are referenced in the view.
 Please consult the models for the model and view elements.

-## Logical Data Model for the View Model Elements
-![View Model Elements](/doc/images/overarch/data-model/view-model-elements.svg)

-## Architecture and Deployment Views (C4 Model)

-Overarch supports the description of all C4 core and supplementary views except from code views, which ideally should be generated from the code if needed.
-The core C4 views form a hierarchy of views.

-See [c4model.com](https://c4model.com) for the rationale and detailed information about the C4 Model.
+Model elements can be referenced directly via a `:ref`.
+They can also be selected via model criteria.
+Either References for selected nodes or nodes for selected references can be included automatically.

 The views can reference elements from the model as their content.
 The content of a view should be a list instead of a set because the order